Larry Elliott: Journalistic career

 Elliott's areas of particular interest are globalisation, trade, Europe, development, and the interface between economics and the environment.
 He is on the editorial board of Catalyst, on the board of the Scott Trust, a council member of the Overseas Development Institute and a visiting fellow at the University of Hertfordshire.

 Elliott's 2007 book, Fantasy Island, argued that the British economy was weaker than it appeared and that a recession could dramatically damage its base of services.
 He supported Britain leaving the European Union and voted to leave the European Economic Community in the 1975 referendum.

 Elliott, an outspoken critic of the European Union, authored articles for The Guardian such as “Brexit is a rejection of Globalisation”.
 He stated that the British people's decision to leave the European Union in 2016 is testament to its failure to act on its promises to protect its member states from the worst effects of globalisation, which he considers would have included the funding of more affordable homes and the provision of more employment opportunities.

+Elliott was economics editor of The Guardian from 1996 to November 2024.